suncoast-devs/handbook/lessons/misc-quick-reference/js-arrays.md

 ## `lastIndexOf(searchElement[, fromIndex])`

-Works like indexOf, but starts at the end and searches backwards.
+Works like indexOf, but starts at the end and searches backward.

 ```javascript
 const letters = ['a', 'b', 'c', 'd', 'a', 'b']